Character sums to prime power moduli evaluated at binary quadratic forms: Introduction and main results

 One may conjecture that the above bound holds with an exponent of $1/2$ in place of $5/8$.
 In \cite{BaCh1} and \cite{BaCh2}, the authors of the present paper employed Theorem \ref{HeathBrown} to improve this bound for almost all ternary quadratic forms in certain classes of diagonal ternary quadratic forms, passing the $q^{1/2}$ barrier.

-Heath-Brown's method applies to squarefree integers $q$.
-The goal of this paper is to derive stronger bounds for prime power moduli.
-To this end, we use tools from the $p$-adic theory of exponential sums, as initiated by Mili\'cevi\'c \cite{Mil}.
+Heath-Brown's bound \eqref{HBsbound} applies to squarefree integers $q$.
+In this paper, we derive bounds that are stronger than \eqref{HBsbound} for prime power moduli, thereby filling a gap in the literature.
+However, we have not been able to utilize these new estimates to make progress on small solutions of quadratic congruences to prime power moduli.

+Famously, Postnikov \cite{Pos} observed that Dirichlet characters modulo prime powers can be expressed as additive characters.
+Our approach starts with this conversion.
+To treat the resulting sums of additive characters evaluated at quadratic forms, we use $p$-adic analysis.
+More precisely, we apply tools from the $p$-adic theory of exponential sums, as initiated by Mili\'cevi\'c \cite{Mil}, such as $p$-adic stationary phase and $p$-adic Weyl differencing.
+However, Mili\'cevic's theory of $p$-adic {\it exponent pairs} is not directly applicable in this setting of quadratic forms, which forces us to carry out the relevant steps explicitly, resulting in rather complicated calculations (in particular, with regard to multiplicities of zeros of rational functions).
 To facilitate applications of the Poisson summation formula, we consider the problem in a smoothed setup.
-Our method, which is restricted to prime power moduli, is different from Heath-Brown's, which combines a variety of tools from the geometry of numbers and algebraic geometry, such as the Riemann hypothesis for curves.
-Parts of Heath-Brown's work \cite{HB} are inspired by Chang's treatment in \cite{Cha}, other parts are reminiscent of Burgess's works \cite{Bur1} and \cite{Bur2} on short character sums.
+Our method, which is restricted to prime power moduli, is fundamentally different from Heath-Brown's, which combines a variety of tools from the geometry of numbers and algebraic geometry, such as the Riemann hypothesis for curves.
+Parts of Heath-Brown's work \cite{HB} are inspired by Chang's treatment in \cite{Cha}, other parts are reminiscent of Burgess's works \cite{Bur1} and \cite{Bur2} on short character sums. \\ \\ {\bf Acknowledgements.} The authors would like to thank the Ramakrishna Mission Vivekananda Educational and Research Institute for an excellent work environment.
+The research of the second-named author was supported by a CSIR Ph.D fellowship under file number 09/0934(13170)/2022-EMR-I.\\ \\ {\bf Data availability statement.} No data were generated or analyzed in this study.